TheNico14/LoRaMessenger/README.md

 - WIFIENABLED: Wi-Fi enabled.
 This can be used to reduce power used in case of deploying a node only for relaying of messages.
 - NODENAMEOVERRIDEEN: Node name override enable.
 Used to override the default node name (Node [number]) to the string specified in NODENAMEOVERRIDE.
-- NODENAMEOVERRIDE: Nome name ovveride.
+- NODENAMEOVERRIDE: Nome name override.
 This can be used for setting the node name without modifying it on the web interface.
 Useful when setting up a relay only node.
 - WIFISSID: Wi-Fi network name prefix (LoRaMessenger [number])
 - DNSPORT: DNS port.